dragonchain/dragonchain/docs/deployment/raspberry_pi.md

 be increased in order to compensate for the lower performance of the device's CPU.

-These limits are commented out at the bottom of the available `opensource-config.yaml` from the previous deployment docs.
+These suggested limits are provided, commented out, at the bottom of the available `opensource-config.yaml` from the previous deployment docs.

 Alternatively, simply add this flag to your `helm upgrade` or `helm install` command when installing dragonchain: